 This ground-breaking research project found that “ADHD involves decreased volume in key brain regions, in particular the amygdala, which is responsible for regulating the emotions.”

 In other words, it provided substantial empirical evidence that people with ADHD have different brain structures.
 It demonstrated that people with ADHD have delayed brain maturation compared to people without ADHD.

 When ADHD is properly diagnosed and treatment is offered, the results can be quite effective.
 Best practices for treatment (in children and adults over 6) indicate a combination of medication and behavior management.

 Through my training and in my practice, I have taken into consideration additional findings that have shown genetic linkages for ADHD.
 In the past, we understood that 50 percent of parents with a child with ADHD have the disorder as well.
 Now, scientists estimate that 75 percent of those with ADHD have genetic drivers.
 The main genes affected are those that control neurotransmitters, the chemicals that relay messages from neuron to neuron.

 In my practice, once I arrive at a diagnosis for ADHD, genetics play a role in my approach to treatment.
-I rely on a pharmacogenetic test, the Genecept Assay, to inform my treatment choices.
+I rely on a pharmacogenetic test, the Genecept Assay (a prior version of the Genomind Pharmacogenetic Test), to inform my treatment choices.
 The test identifies patient-specific genetic markers that indicate which treatments are likely to work as intended, as well as which treatments are likely to have no effect or to cause adverse effects.